-It is possible to utilise the IES metrics to report only your social value in terms of outputs i.e. the number of hours, number of £ etc. However, the full value of the framework is only derived when correctly applying the ‘proxy’ values contained within the framework – proxy values are indicative financial measures of the social, economic and environmental impact your organisation has made.
-Although these are not exact £ values, using them enables you to value your Social Value in the same terms/language as pure financial value i.e. a common reporting language that people understand, and also brings consistency to your reporting so that a comparison can be made between organisations, projects and contracts.
+It is possible to utilise the Impact Evaluation Standard metrics to report only your social value in terms of outputs i.e. the number of hours, number of £ etc. However, the full value of the framework is only derived when correctly applying the proxy values contained within the framework – proxy values are indicative financial measures of the social, economic and environmental impact your organisation has made.
+Although these are not exact £ values, using them enables you to value your social value in the same terms/language as pure financial value i.e. a common reporting language that people understand, and also brings consistency to your reporting so that a comparison can be made between organisations, projects and contracts.

-We welcome, public, private and academic contribution to the standard, to get involved, please contact us.
+We welcome public, private and academic contribution to the framework.
+To get involved, please contact us.

 The Impact Evaluation Standard is designed to champion modern organisation-level social value and social impact measurement, appraisal and reporting.